jantman/python-wifi-survey-heatmap/README.rst

 You can optionally pass the path to a JSON file mapping the access point MAC addresses (BSSIDs) to friendly names via the ``-a`` / ``--ap-names`` argument.
 If specified, this will annotate each measurement dot on the heatmap with the name (mapping value) and frequency band of the AP that was connected when the measurement was taken.
 This can be useful in multi-AP roaming environments.

-The end result of this process for a given survey (Title) should be XX ``.png`` images in your current directory:
+The end result of this process for a given survey (Title) should be 8 ``.png`` images in your current directory:

 * **channels24_TITLE.png** - Bar graph of average signal quality of APs seen on 2.4 GHz channels, by channel.
 Useful for visualizing channel contention.
 (Based on 20 MHz channel bandwidth)
 * **channels5_TITLE.png** - Bar graph of average signal quality of APs seen on 5 GHz channels, by channel.
 Useful for visualizing channel contention.
 (Based on per-channel bandwidth from 20 to 160 MHz)